Vitamin D Supplements

 The elderly are at higher risk since they tend to spend less time outdoors or avoid sunshine.
 Also, as we age, the skin produces less vitamin D.

 Muscle weakness and aches can lead to people wanting to spend less time outdoors.
 In turn, this can lead to difficulty standing up and climbing stairs.
-Falls may be more likely amongst those not getting enough vitamin D. People with Vitamin D deficiency have softer bones, they are more likely to injure themselves seriously or break bones as a result of falls.
+Falls may be more likely amongst those not getting enough vitamin D. People with Vitamin D deficiency have softer bones, and they are more likely to injure themselves seriously or break bones as a result of falls.

 Vitamin D supplements